-Every Uber driver or applicant who has ever tried to contact Uber knows that there is no phone support, no live chat, and the email support system is slow and frustrating.
-The most typical response Uber email support employees send you is a copy/pasted answer straight out of a FAQ that might not even address your question at all.
+Every Uber driver or applicant who has ever tried to contact Uber knows that there is no phone support, no live chat, and they even phased out direct email support.
+You can message Uber in the app or at help.uber.com, but the most typical response you’ll get when you message Uber is a copy/pasted answer straight out of a FAQ that might not even address your question at all.

 How to find the Uber Greenlight Hub in your area